DREADFUL FOLKTALES FROM THE LAND OF NOSFERATU

 The second part, which continues stylistically in the same peculiar narrative way, opens the space to Cosmos (although the reader can sense a pressing feeling, not an open space), and describes some scenes of rituals with pagan accents, or gives the idea of an end of the world.
 There are revelations and spiritual reaches, but they are expressed with some kind of retention and too weighted, though, somewhere one can feel the presence of their healing scent… Throughout the reading I was thinking that so much darkness could have its end only in a burst of light, one single spark was not enough, and yet, although visually speaking, it is in this way (The Moon and Sun come together in order to light a Universe dominated further by chaos and disorder), I find that this does not “solve” the story, that does not end it, and the characters remain somewhere lost in the air…

-If I have to see this story with an objective eye, it seems the ideas have been held, or they rather came out from an imaginary Niflheim, trying to combine the imagined Midgard and Asgard in these two parts of this book, eventually weaving a tree of (non-) existence that rises out of nowhere and goes nowhere… Seen from a warmer and romantic point of view, everything seems to come out of that strange gloomy darkness, sometimes in a lascivious way, sometimes oppressive, which tends to move to forgotten or denied existing thrills… I do not know if we can say that this route finally reaches love, because for each of us, love can represent something different… but it is about that “something” which comes from a troubled, tumultuous and tortured purgatory and now it seems to be high, or rather detached from all the initial fears and frustrations that are anchored hopelessly in the character’s soul, the vibrancies of his own existence and development are beaming now in peace and harmony…
+If I have to see this story with an objective eye, it seems the ideas have been held, or they rather came out from an imaginary Niflheim, trying to combine the imagined Midgard and Asgard in these two parts of this book, eventually weaving a tree of (non-) existence that rises out of nowhere and goes nowhere… Seen from a warmer and romantic point of view, everything seems to come out of that strange gloomy darkness, sometimes in a lascivious way, sometimes oppressive, which tends to move to forgotten or denied existing thrills… I do not know if we can say that this route finally reaches love, because for each of us, love can represent something different… But it is about that “something” which comes from a troubled, tumultuous and tortured purgatory and now it seems to be high, or rather detached from all the initial fears and frustrations that are anchored hopelessly in the character’s soul, the vibrations of his own existence and development are now beaming in peace and harmony…

-The text captures the reader’s attention through its naked honesty, and the courage to ask questions and assume answers… The black and white images, outlined by Costin, resonate perfectly with the travel insights, which are more or less initiated of our subconscious, but they are fascinating through the words combination, which is dark and strange but also with substrate and alluring.
+The text captures the reader’s attention through its naked honesty, and the courage to ask questions and assume answers… The black and white images, outlined by Costin, resonate perfectly with the travel insights, which are more or less initiated of our subconscious, but they are fascinating through the words combination, which is dark and strange, but also with substrate and alluring.

 “The clouds represent a virtual illusion for a desolated world.
 People enjoy the sun and honey.
 Their god and words are drowned in honey.
 They found out what it was supposed to find out.
 They want to be great and bright.
-But they also mourn for mercy when they apply honey on their body and sit in front of the sun and they just become the victims of flies.” – The Complete Infinite
+But they also mourn for mercy when they apply honey on their body and sit in front of the sun and they just become the victims of flies.”
+(The Complete Infinite)»

-The Complete Infinite is the name of the first book I wrote.
-This is not a long story, it is a simple journey from one side to another.
-When I wrote the first words I could not imagine that they will be published.
-Actually, I did not care about anything else besides the darkest graveyard in the world.
-I spitted so much hate on that road, although I was drowned by oceans of love.
-Then I confessed my pantheistic beliefs to you and I also wanted to share some little details from my profane dreams.
-You will see the end of this age.
+“The Complete Infinite” is the title of the first book I wrote, a tale recollecting a simple surreal journey from one point to another.
+When I wrote the first words, I did not imagine that they will be published, I did not care about anything else actually, besides the darkest graveyard in my mind.
+I spat so much hate on that road, although I was drowned by oceans of love.
+Then I confessed my pantheistic beliefs to a certain you and I also wanted to share some little details from my profane dreams.
+This tale represent the end of an age.